 Sleeping on the job is typically frowned upon, but if you encourage your employees to rest when safe and feasible, it could prevent an injury or mistake.
 Many employees are fatigued, but a short nap could give them the energy and focus they need to be safe and productive at work.

-The more your employees know about the importance of getting the recommended amount of sleep, the more they can do to make sure they avoid the risks of fatigue.
+The more your employees know, the more they can do to make sure they avoid the risks of fatigue.
 On top of making changes to schedules, employers can:

 As employers adopt programs and policies to reduce employee fatigue, their workers must feel supported in taking advantage of these sleep programs.
 Employers should:

-Investigators from the Sleep Matters Initiative have provided sleep health education and/or sleep disorder screening programs to more than 25,000 participants in a variety of industries and safety-sensitive occupations.
-The program can be tailored to the specific needs of your workforce and delivered in-person by a sleep expert, through a train-the-trainer approach or entirely online.
+Investigators from the Sleep Matters Initiative have provided sleep health education and sleep disorder screening programs to more than 25,000 participants in a variety of industries and safety-sensitive occupations.
+The program can be tailored to the needs of your workforce and delivered in person by a sleep expert, through a train-the-trainer approach or entirely online.

 To discuss programs for your workforce, contact Conor O'Brien at (617) 525-2614 or email [email protected].